 As a microcosm for its border community of 2.7 million inhabitants, EPMA demonstrates strong diversity both inwardly and outwardly.
 Among staff, bilingual and Hispanic professionals are represented in every department of the Museum.
 Furthermore, one third of EPMA docents and half of Art School Teaching Artists are bilingual and able to lead school tours, educational programs, and classes in English and Spanish.
 The Museum recognizes its region’s diverse cultures through exhibitions, acquisitions, educational programs, and staff and board representation.
 Examples of curatorial attention to bilingual accessibility are multifold.
 The majority of labels in the galleries, for example, are offered in English and Spanish.
 Recently, EPMA’s bilingual exhibition catalogues received critical acclaim in a 2017 Texas Commission on the Arts grant examiner’s assessment.
 This multicultural heritage is also evident in EPMA’s world-class collection of art, which emphasizes works of Spanish Colonial and European, American, and Mexican art, including one of the largest and most prestigious collections of Mexican retablos in the world.

 EPMA aspires to serve as a model for cultural institutions along the US/Mexico border.
 As its name “The Pass” implies, the city of El Paso has always served as a door for the exchange of ideas, trade, and culture.
 In fact, the El Paso/Juárez “Borderplex” is one of the largest binational communities in the world.
 In 2017, Congressman Beto O’Rourke nominated EPMA for the National Medal for Museum and Library Service for its service to the community in providing world-class art experiences and for promoting community cohesion.
-In 2018, the Institute of Museum and Library Services announced EPMA as a finalist for this award, the nation’s highest honor for museum and library service.
+In 2018, the Institute of Museum and Library Services announced EPMA as one of ten winners for this award, the nation’s highest honor for museum and library service.